Skip to main content

 Modeling relations

-You can model relations in Mongoose between documents by either using or storing .
+You can model relations in Mongoose between documents by either using sub-documents or storing a reference to other documents.

 Prisma ORM allows you to model different types of relations between documents when working with MongoDB: